Hyperbolic groupoids and duality: Contracting self-similar groups

 See Figure~\ref{fig:complex}, where a part of the graph $\Gamma(G)$ for $G$ equal to the iterated monodromy group of $z^2-1$ is shown.
 Compare it with the Julia set of $z^2-1$ on Figure~\ref{fig:basilicaj}.
 Here we draw only edges corresponding to generators $a, b$, and $S_1$, since $S_0=a^{-1}S_1$.

 There are many examples of contracting self-similar groups for which the groupoid of germs of the action on $\alb^\omega$ is not Hausdorff.
 For such groups the limit dynamical system is a covering of an orbispace by its \emph{sub-orbispace}, and it does not generate any \'etale groupoid.
-However, theory of iterated monodromy groups for such partial self-coverings of orbispaces is well developed (see~\cite{nek:book,nek:models}), which suggests that a more general duality theory for hyperbolic groupoids should be developed to include non-Hausdorff (and non-\'etale) groupoids, e.g., sub-hyperbolic rational functions.
+However, theory of iterated monodromy groups for such partial self-coverings of orbispaces is well developed (see~\cite{nek:book,nek:models}), which suggests that a more general duality theory for hyperbolic groupoids exists that includes non-Hausdorff (and non-\'etale) groupoids, e.g., sub-hyperbolic rational functions.